Evernote/evernote-cloud-sdk-ios/Getting_Started.md

 		Framework built successfully!
 Please find in /Users/echeng/Documents/Evernote/evernote-sdk-ios-new/scripts/..//Products/ENSDK.framework

-	Please add the ENSDK.framework and the ENSDKResources.bundle in the Products folder into your projects.
-Make sure you check "Copy items into destination group's folder (if needed)" This should
+	Please add the ENSDK.framework and the ENSDKResources.bundle in the Products folder into your project's Frameworks group.
+Make sure you check "Copy items into destination group's folder (if needed)".

 - (Alternative) If you want to build the entire SDK source alongside your own project files, you can do that too.
 Copy ENSDKResources.bundle and the evernote-sdk-ios folder (in the same folder with ENSDKResources.bundle) into your Xcode project directly.
 Add the new files to your app target.